 A full bathroom remodel can often take longer due to the complex and extensive work involved.
 Typically, the timeline of your bathroom remodel might stretch over several weeks, depending on:

-- Current Condition of the Bathroom: Bathrooms in dire need of repairs might require additional time for remediation before actual remodeling can begin.
+Current Condition of the Bathroom: Bathrooms in dire need of repairs might require additional time for remediation before actual remodeling can begin.
+Problems such as water damage, poor connection of utilities, or hidden issues behind walls often arrive unexpectedly and can be difficult to resolve without adding extra hours to the schedule.

 Can Personal Efforts Affect the Bathroom Remodeling Timeline?